A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Introduction

 Nevertheless, LoRa utilizes CSS modulation to attain ultra-low receiver sensitivity.
 This approach inherently results in a trade-off between the data rate and coverage range.
 As shown in Table \ref{tab0}, the data rate of LoRa is significantly lower than other popular wireless technologies such as Wi-Fi, Bluetooth, and ZigBee.
-To address issue, several studies have contributed to improve the date rate of LoRa networks.
+To address issue, several studies have contributed to improve the data rate of LoRa networks.
+In \cite{ref89}, a multiple-input multiple-output (MIMO)-aided LoRa scheme has been developed for achieving high data rate transmissions.
+Efficient coherent and noncoherent demodulation algorithms for the MIMO-LoRa scheme have been proposed by leveraging properties of modulated chirps in \cite{ref88}.
+In \cite{ref92}, novel joint delta scripting algorithm and concatenated channel coding scheme have been proposed to resolve the link quality indeterminacy.
 A deep-neural-network-based LoRa (NELoRa) demodulation scheme has been proposed in \cite{ref60}.
 The NELoRa which lowers the signal-to-noise ratio (SNR) threshold of the chirp symbol decoding at a single gateway can improving the overall network throughput.
 In \cite{ref61}, frequency hopped chirp spread spectrum (FHCSS) has been proposed to recover collided packets.
 The efficient carrier-sense-multiple-access-based LoRa media access control (LMAC) proposed in \cite{ref62} implements carrier-sense multiple access.
 The LMAC balances the communication loads among the channels defined by frequencies and spreading factors based on the end nodes local information and the gateways global information.
 In \cite{ref63}, $p$ persistent-channel activity recognition multiple access ($p$-CARMA) has been proposed to reduce collisions.
 The $p$-CARMA enables higher packet reception ratio as well as a higher number of received packets by utilizing the LoRaWAN channel activity detection.
 Although these proposals enhance channel utilization by addressing collisions, designing MAC layer and detecting channel activity, the single-link throughput still remain restricted.